deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 Curve’s DEX is the foundation of all products within the protocol.
 There are three main types of pools:

-- **Stableswap**: Stablecoin and stable-asset pools with up to 8 assets
+- *Stableswap*: Stablecoin and stable-asset pools with up to 8 assets
-- **Twocrypto**: Pools with 2 volatile assets
+- *Twocrypto*: Pools with 2 volatile assets
-- **Tricrypto**: Pools with 3 volatile assets
+- *Tricrypto*: Pools with 3 volatile assets

 In addition, Curve supports:

-- **Basepools**: Stableswap pools whose LP tokens can be used as assets in other pools
+- *Basepools*: Stableswap pools whose LP tokens can be used as assets in other pools
-- **Metapools**: Pools that include a Basepool LP token as one of the underlying assets
+- *Metapools*: Pools that include a Basepool LP token as one of the underlying assets

-Each of the three primary pool types has its own factory contract, allowing any user to permissionlessly create a pool.
+Each of the three primary pool types have its own factory contract, allowing any user to permissionlessly create a pool.
 The DAO owns all pools by controlling the parent factories.
 Most pools (except for legacy deployments) inherit their admin address from the factory.
 This admin has the ability to adjust parameters such as liquidity concentration, trading fees, and, in some cases, other settings like the off-peg multiplier, which increases fees when a pool becomes imbalanced.
 The implementation of the pools can also be updated by the factory admin (the DAO), but this will only affect future pools and not put existing user positions at risk.

-All of these parameters can be updated via DAO vote.
-More details can be found in the [Contracts and Permissions](#permissions) section.
-Tricrypto pools are the only pool type that enforces a mandatory 3-day waiting period before parameter changes take effect.
+All of these parameters can be updated the _Curve DAO_.
+More details can be found in the [Contracts and Permissions](#permissions) section. _Tricrypto Pools_ are the only pool type that enforces a mandatory 3-day waiting period before parameter changes take effect.

 ![DEX](../diagrams/curve-dex-diagram.png)

 _Note: Four older factories are owned by a proxy contract, such as `FactoryOwnerProxy (old)`, which delegates different administrative functions to separate roles: `ownership_admin`, `parameter_admin`, and `emergency_admin`.
-This model has been deprecated in newer factories but could be reinstated by DAO vote._
+This model has been deprecated in newer factories but could be reinstated by the Curve DAO._

 ## crvUSD & scrvUSD

-`crvUSD` is Curve’s overcollateralized stablecoin.
+`crvUSD` is Curve’s stablecoin.
 It is minted when users deposit collateral (currently only BTC or ETH derivatives) and take out a loan.
 The collateral is deposited into the novel [LLAMMA](https://docs.curve.finance/crvUSD/amm/), which implements the soft-liquidation mechanism.

-Interest rates are automatically calculated and continuously updated based on the `crvUSD` peg and the reserves held by _PegKeepers_. _PegKeepers_ are allocated `crvUSD`, which they can deposit into a designated pool (e.g., `crvUSD`/`USDC`) when `crvUSD` trades above peg (i.e., selling `crvUSD` above peg), and withdraw when it trades below peg (i.e., buying `crvUSD` below peg)
+Interest rates are automatically calculated and continuously updated based on the `crvUSD` peg and the reserves held by _PegKeepers_. _PegKeepers_ are allocated `crvUSD`, which they can deposit into a designated pool (e.g., `crvUSD`/`USDC`) when `crvUSD` trades above peg (i.e., selling `crvUSD` above peg), and withdraw when it trades below peg (i.e., buying `crvUSD` below peg).

-`crvUSD` generates revenue for the DAO by charging interest on outstanding debt.
+The _Curve DAO_ creates revenue from `crvUSD` by charging interest on outstanding debt.
 This revenue is distributed between the DAO (`veCRV` holders) and `scrvUSD` stakers. `scrvUSD` is a staking vault that complements _PegKeeper_ dynamics.
 When `crvUSD` falls below peg, interest rates increase, raising yields for `scrvUSD` stakers, increasing `crvUSD` demand.
 When `crvUSD` rises above peg, interest rates decrease, helping to reduce demand and restore the peg.
-The DAO can choose the strategies followed by the `scrvUSD` module, and could assign the funds to malicious strategies.
+The _Curve DAO_ can choose the strategies followed by the `scrvUSD` module, and could assign the funds to malicious strategies.

-For more information, see the overview below:
+The different mechanics of `crvUSD` can be seen in the overview below:

 ![crvUSD](../diagrams/curve-crvusd-diagram.png)

 ## Llamalend

-Llamalend is a peer-to-peer lending protocol that follows the same structure as `crvUSD` loans but supports riskier collateral.
-Unlike `crvUSD`, where the DAO assumes risk when collateral falls below the loan value, Llamalend distributes this risk to depositors.
+_Llamalend_ is a peer-to-peer lending protocol that follows the same structure as `crvUSD` loans but supports riskier collateral.
+Unlike `crvUSD`, where the DAO assumes risk when collateral falls below the loan value, _Llamalend_ distributes this risk to depositors.
 Users deposit `crvUSD` into vaults and earn yield from loans that are collateralized with specific assets, each within its own isolated market.

 ![Llamalend](../diagrams/curve-lending-diagram.png)

 ## Curve DAO - Revenue Sharing Contracts

-The Curve DAO earns revenue from its decentralized exchange pools and from interest charged on `crvUSD` mints.
+The _Curve DAO_ earns revenue from its decentralized exchange pools and from interest charged on `crvUSD` mints.
 The DAO votes on how this revenue is allocated, including what portion is distributed to `veCRV` holders.
 This process is documented here: [Fee Collection](https://docs.curve.finance/fees/overview/).
 An overview is also provided below:

 ![DAO revenue](../diagrams/curve-dao-rev-diagram.png)

 ## Gauges & CRV Minting

-Curve’s gauges are where `CRV` is minted and distributed as rewards, primarily to users providing liquidity in DEX pools and supplying assets to Llamalend.
+Curve’s gauges are where `CRV` is minted and distributed as rewards, primarily to users providing liquidity in DEX pools and supplying assets to _Llamalend_.
 Any pool or lending market vault can have a gauge, but the DAO must first vote to add it to the `GaugeController` to make it eligible for `CRV` emissions.

 `veCRV` holders can vote once every 10 days to decide how `CRV` emissions are distributed across active gauges.
 Every Thursday at 00:00 UTC, the weekly `CRV` emissions are split proportionally based on the total votes each gauge received.